 Game-based Teaching and Simulation in Nursing & Healthcare

-Look for Game-based Teaching and Simulation in Nursing & Healthcare by Clinical Playground, LLC founder and managing member Dr. Eric B. Bauman published by the Springer Publishing Company to hit the shelves this summer (2012).
+Look for Game-based Teaching and Simulation in Nursing & Healthcare by Clinical Playground, LLC founder and managing member Dr. Eric B. Bauman published by the Springer Publishing Company.
 This text was co-written with a number of prominent members of the Games-Based Learning movement including several Games+Learning+Society alums including Dr. Moses Wolfenstein (Academic Co-Lab, University of Wisconsin) and Dr. Ben DeVane (Digital Worlds Institute, University of Florida, Gainesville).
 Other Contributing authors include:

 - Allan Barclay – University of Wisconsin – Madison